acorbi/review_llama/README.md

 # Review Llama

-A python script which fetches a diff from a PR, sends it to an ollama endpoint asking for a concise review which is then posted on the pull request as a review comment.
+A python script which fetches a diff from a PR, sends it to an Ollama endpoint asking for a concise review which is then posted on the pull request as a review comment.

 The script only picks newly created pull-requests that are tagged with a specific label.
-Looks into all the repositories the user specified by the token has access to.
+Looks into all the repositories the user (authenticated by the token) has access to.

 # Configuration